The Steering Committee is accountable for overall performance of the IDF and in particular is responsible for:

 - Giving guidance and strategic direction to the Operating Committee and Secretariat for program implementation.

 The IDF Steering Committee is led by industry leaders, UN agency leaders, international institutions and others.
-It is Chaired by Denis Duverne (Chairman, AXA) and co-chaired by Achim Steiner (UN Development Program (UNDP) Administrator) and Joaquim Levy (World Bank Group, Managing Director and Chief Financial Officer).
+It is Chaired by Denis Duverne (Chairman, AXA) and co-chaired by Achim Steiner (UN Development Program (UNDP) Administrator) and Keiko Honda (Executive VP and CEO, MIGA (Multilateral Investmetn Guarantee Agency) at World Bank).

 The Operating Committee reports to the Steering Committee and is responsible for recommending responses, overseeing the IDF Working Groups and driving delivery of agreed targets and objectives.
 Responsibilities specifically include:

 - Providing executive direction and management of the IDF and its related activities;